AlexandreD13/NN_SVG_Generator/README.md

 # Neural Networks SVG Generator

+---

+A small tool to generate SVGs of what a neural network conceptually looks like.

 ## What it looks like

 With command: `python main.py -f "test" -r "2000x1200" -nodes "2 8 3" -hidden "3" -colors "seagreen black royalblue gray"`